haraldkubota/tailscale-tf/README.md

 You should see 2 machines with subnets and expiry disabled on https://login.tailscale.com/admin/machines
  * your gateway on-prem you had before and
  * the AWS Tailscale gateway

+The routing advertises all of your VPC to be connectable from home via Tailscale.
+You can select specific subnets instead of the complete VPC.
+Simply adjust the advertised routes to your liking.
+The default is to use the complete VPC.
+Thsi is convenient, but not secure.

+Also be aware that any EC2 machine in the first private subnet can also reach every machine at home.
+Again, it's convenient, but not secure.

 ## Verify routes